 People who have type 2 diabetes have been reported to have low levels of a substance called BDNF – brain-derived neurotropic factor -which plays a role in learning memory and depression.

-In one clinical trial, 75 people with type 2 diabetes were instructed to mix 20 grams (about 3 tablespoons) of wheat germ in three and a half ounces of yogurt twice a day for three months.
-Compared to men and women who used a placebo (breadcrumbs), those using wheat germ not only appeared to have significantly less depression and stress levels but also significantly higher BDNF levels.
+In one clinical trial, 75 people with type 2 diabetes were instructed to mix 20 grams (about 3 tablespoons) of wheat kernels in three and a half ounces of yogurt twice a day for three months.
+Compared to men and women who used a placebo (breadcrumbs), those using wheat sprouts not only appeared to have significantly less depression and stress levels but also significantly higher BDNF levels.

 Watch on my YouTube channel.